AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 }
 ```

->NOTE:  This method will forward the change feed events to the event hub where stream analytics will be monitoring and then forwarding data to a Power BI dashboard
+>NOTE:  This method will forward the change feed events to the event hub where stream analytics will be monitoring and then forwarding data to the Power BI dashboard

 ### Task 3: Deploy the ChangeFeed Function